ArcaneArts/Occult/templates/arcane_cli_app/README.md

 ## Overview

-This is a Dart-based CLI application that uses `cli_gen` for beautiful, type-safe command generation.
+This is a Dart-based CLI application that uses `darted_cli` for declarative, clean command structure.
 The CLI integrates with your arcane_cli_app ecosystem including models, server API, and Firebase services.

 ## Features

-- **Type-Safe Commands**: Leverages `cli_gen` for automatic argument parsing and validation
+- **Declarative Commands**: Uses `darted_cli` for clean, no-codegen command structure
+- **Interactive Prompts**: Built-in `interact` package for arrow-key menus, confirmations, and inputs
-- **Beautiful Help Text**: Auto-generated documentation from code comments
+- **Beautiful Help Text**: Auto-generated documentation from command definitions
 - **Config Management**: Built-in configuration file handling
 - **Firebase Integration**: Admin SDK commands for Firestore and Auth (if enabled)
 - **Server API Client**: Authenticated HTTP client for calling your server (if enabled)